Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Background

 such that

 where $U\in\real^{n\times s}$ is a pre-specified recycle space and the columns of $V_k\in\real^{n\times k}$ form an orthonormal basis of a Krylov subspace which is iteratively constructed.
-We remind ourselves that, although we suppress the notation in this subsection, every variable in \eqref{eq:correction_term} - including the recycle space $U$ - depends on the iteration $(i)$ of the gradient-based algorithm employed to solve the bilevel problem.
+We remind ourselves that, although we suppress the notation in this subsection, in the framework of this paper every variable in \eqref{eq:correction_term} - including the recycle space $U$ - depends on the iteration $(i)$ of the gradient-based algorithm employed to solve the bilevel problem.

 Since the correction term \eqref{eq:correction_term} is partially represented by the columns of $U$ by construction, it would be a waste of computational resources to allow the generated columns of $V_k$ to overlap with information already captured by $U.$ To this end, RMINRES ensures each Lanczos vector $v_j$ is orthogonal to $C:=HU,$ where $U$ is chosen such that $C^TC=I,$ which results in the augmented the Lanczos relation